survivejs/site/posts/43-survivejs210.md

 keywords: ['release-notes', 'webpack', 'react']
 ---

 It has been a while since [the previous release](./survivejs200) and quite a bit has happened.
-As you might have noticed, there's actually [a new book about Webpack](./survivejs-webpack-100) out there now.
+As you might have noticed, there's actually [a new book about webpack](./survivejs-webpack-100) out there now.
 The idea is that I will split this one in two.

-This book will continue as something React focused while I'll push all the Webpack bits to the other one.
-All current readers will receive a free coupon to the Webpack book once I complete this transition.
+This book will continue as something React focused while I'll push all the webpack bits to the other one.
+All current readers will receive a free coupon to the webpack book once I complete this transition.
 To get a preview, check out [the online version](/webpack/introduction).

-> A part of the income (around ~30%) goes to Tobias Koppers, the author of Webpack, to support its development.
+> A part of the income (around ~30%) goes to Tobias Koppers, the author of webpack, to support its development.
 That's the least I can do to support his efforts.

 This release, 2.1, can be considered a bug fix release.
 There isn't any major new content.
 In fact, I dropped the [JSCS](http://jscs.info/) section as it was announced that the project has reached end of life.
 The core team will join [ESLint](http://eslint.org/) efforts.